XCINDYZ/AFRIA/README.md

 ### 6) Generating severity and likelihood of harms
 AFRIA generates the severity of the harms in the harm matrix.
 AFRIA puts these generations in a "severity matrix".
 AFRIA also generates the likelihood of the harms in the harm matrix.
 AFRIA puts these generations in a "likelihood matrix".

+### Extra step: confidence levels
+We also experimented with generating the confidence levels of the severity and likelihood using chat completion.